 You start by pulling out one end of the skein without it knotting and simply wind around the bobbin.

 Bonus: Use A Tin Can

 Hand-winding however, really isn’t a foolproof system.
-Somehow, those threads just always manage to find a way to knot themselves, and believe us when I say its 100x worse when it’s a whole 8m skein knotted up.
-So we suggest removing your skein’s wraps and putting it over something like a tin can.
+Somehow, those threads just always manage to find a way to knot themselves, and believe us when I say it’s 100x worse when it’s a whole 8m skein knotted up.
+So we suggest removing your skein’s wraps and putting them over something like a tin can.
 You can start by either end this way, and it keeps the thread from knotting.

 Use A Winding Tool

 Hand-winding takes ages though; let’s face it, if you have a load of threads to do, you want something faster.
 So like many, you look towards tools to do the job.
 You’ve probably all found one of these things before, and brought one, they’re cheap enough after all, but seriously; THESE THINGS SUCK.

 If I could give a single bit of advice to anyone, it would avoid these like the plague.
 However, if you’re so inclined, and have the knack for it that I don’t, they can save you time, and a lot of hand ache.